How important are data and statistics in Japanese riichi mahjong? Do professional players rely only on numbers?

 Need more practice?
 Try these riichi mahjong tools and resources.

-Please share and like this post if you found it useful.
-Good luck at the tables!
+Share this post if it helped.
+Good luck at the tables.